zib-cmd/cmdtools/README.md

 *  `sqra`: The Square Root approximation, estimating the generator for the diffusion in a given potential
 *  `voronoi`: Voronoi clustering of trajectories and estimation of the transfer operator with different metrics and center strategies.
 *  `diffusion`: A collection of dynamical systems (So far the double- and triple-well)

+If you use cmdtools in your research, please [cite](CITATION.bib) our work.